 - Finally add in “false” and close parentheses: “=VLOOKUP(A2,A:I,4,FALSE)”

-Importing Data from Multiple Spreadsheets
+Using Google Sheets for Accounting to Import Data from Multiple Spreadsheets

 If your department is like many using manual processes today, you are managing data across several disconnected spreadsheets.
 But, how do you pull in relevant data for reporting and manage activity workflows?